What’s the True Cost of Conflict?

 Workplace conflict may be frustrating, but is it worth the incredible effort required to tackle it?
-Authors Craig Runde and Tim Flanagan suggest taking a close look at the financial and human costs of not being able to reduce conflict — a problem they call “conflict incompetence.”
+Take a close look at the financial and human costs of not being able to reduce conflict — a problem known a “conflict incompetence” — for the answer.

-In their book, Becoming a Conflict Competent Leader, Runde and Flanagan write that “when conflict is mismanaged, costs mount.
-Some out-of-pocket costs like absenteeism and lawsuits are relatively easy to see and compute.
-Others, like poor decision-making, lost opportunities and diminished quality of working relationships, can prove more costly, but they are more difficult to quantify.”
+As noted in Becoming a Conflict Competent Leader, when conflict is mismanaged, costs mount.
+Some out-of-pocket costs like absenteeism and lawsuits are relatively easy to observe and calculate, but other costs, like poor decision-making, lost opportunities, broken trust, and diminished quality of working relationships, can prove more costly, but they are more difficult to quantify.

-To identify the cost of conflict in your organization, consider the following 7 factors:
+To identify the real cost of conflict in your organization, consider the following 7 factors:

-No. 2: Employee turnover.
-When conflict is severe or ongoing, employees are likely to seek a better place to work, particularly when the job market is strong.
-According to Runde and Flanagan, “the replacement cost of finding, training and bringing a new person up to speed can often exceed the annual salary of the employee who leaves.
-It certainly costs more than addressing conflicts in the first place so employees do not get frustrated and leave.”
+2: Employee turnover.
+When conflict is severe or ongoing, especially when there’s a sense of betrayal in the workplace, employees are likely to seek a better place to work, particularly when the job market is strong.
+Don’t underestimate replacement costs.
+The cost of finding, training, and bringing a new person up to speed (particularly if they were a high-potential) can often exceed the annual salary of the employee who leaves.
+It certainly costs more than addressing conflicts in the first place so employees do not get frustrated and leave.

-No. 3: Grievances, complaints and lawsuits.
+3. Grievances, complaints, and lawsuits.
 If problems are handled effectively from the start, many issues can be resolved informally at much lower cost.
 If problems are ignored or not handled well, then the conflict spirals out of control and requires third-party intervention, requiring more time, effort, and cost.

-No. 5: Workplace violence.
+5. Workplace violence.
 Conflict can escalate out of control.
-The National Institute of Occupational Safety and Health estimates that more than one million workers are assaulted each year at work.
-As Runde and Flanagan point out: “A significant number of these assaults come from disgruntled customers, patients, coworkers and employees.
-The emotional toll on the targets of the violence as well as on their coworkers can be enormous and can increase the costs associated with retention, absenteeism and health care.”
+The National Institute of Occupational Safety and Health estimates that more than one million workers are assaulted each year at work, and a significant number of these assaults come from disgruntled customers, patients, coworkers, and employees.
+The emotional toll can be enormous, and can increase the costs associated with retention, absenteeism, and health care.

-No. 6: Poor decision-making.
+6. Poor decision-making.
 Destructive conflict disrupts the organization’s ability to function effectively.
 People begin to lose their energy and creativity.
-They pull back, stop sharing information and take fewer risks.
-The result can be poorer quality decision-making.
+They pull back, stop sharing information, and take fewer risks.
+The result can be less collaboration across boundaries and poorer quality decision-making.

-No. 7: A poisoned workplace.
-Conflict causes all sorts of unpleasant emotions.
+7. A poisoned workplace.
+Conflict causes all sorts of unpleasant emotions and reduces the sense that you’re in a psychologically safe work environment.
 Anger, fear, defensiveness, negativity, hurt and embarrassment, combined with misunderstanding and distrust, will lower morale and strain relationships.